derailed-dash/demo-lz-docs/content/epam-lz/onboarding/sandbox.md

 ## Requesting a Sandbox Project

 - A **tenant sandbox** is created automatically, by the _tenant factory_, upon creation of a tenancy in LZiiB.
-- For an **individual sandbox**, please raise a Non Catalogue Request in service now for **PIT Platform Cloud Support** with the following template and ensure relevant line manager approval is provided.
+- For an **individual sandbox**, please raise a Catalogue Request in ServiceNow with the following template and ensure relevant line manager approval is provided.

 ### Request Template